 How do I get started with teaching a workshop?

-First, find 2-3 other people who can teach the workshop with you.
+Your first step is to find 2-3 other people who can teach the workshop with you.
 (We recommend 4 facilitators total.)
-Order your toolkit online, and when it arrives in the mail, meet with your group to go through the kit together while watching the tutorial videos online.
-Decide who will teach which section, and practice teaching each activity out loud!
+Order your toolkit online here, and when it arrives in the mail, meet with your group to go through the kit together while watching the tutorial videos online.
+Decide who will teach which section, and practice teaching each activity out loud.
 Then, start thinking about potential workshop locations, and how you can work with your team to spread the word.

 How long does it take to prepare for the workshop?

 It depends!
 The standard is 5 weeks, starting from when you receive your toolkit.
 But if you already have a workshop location in mind, and students that you can easily recruit to attend the event, you're ahead of the game.

 Each toolkit comes with teaching materials for up to 40 students, including a Facilitation Guidebook, 4 Leadership Quiz Card sets and Answer Key Cards, and a deck of Activity Strength cards.
 When you place your order, you'll also be able to download a PDF of the print-out Workshop Packet that each student will need.

 Each toolkit has enough materials for 40 students max.
 So unless you’re teaching a bigger workshop than 40 students, one toolkit is perfect.
 Each toolkit can be reused to coach as many workshops as you’d like.

 Is there anything else I should buy for the workshop?

 - Access to a color printer, so that you can print Workshop Packets for your students.
 We recommend printing in a local library or school to save costs.